JavierLopatin/plspmSpatial/README.md

 Values:
 ------
 An object of class <code>plspmPredict</code> is returned.
 The object returns a list with:
+  - **mmData**
+        Matrix or RasterStack of the input measurement variables
   - **mmPredicted**
-        data.frame or RasterStack of the predicted all measurement variables
+        Matrix or RasterStack of the predicted all measurement variables
   - **mmResiduals**
-        data.frame or RasterStack of the residuals of all measurement variables
+        Matrix or RasterStack of the residuals of all measurement variables
   - **lvPredict**
-        data.frame or RasterStack of the predicted Latent Variables scores [in ordination units]
+        Matrix or RasterStack of the predicted Latent Variables scores [in ordination units]
   - **lvResiduals**
-        data.frame or RasterStack of the residuals of all Latent Variables scores
+        Matrix or RasterStack of the residuals of all Latent Variables scores
+  - **r_square**
+        Matrix of Squared Pearson's Correlation values of all measurement variables
+  - **RMSE**
+        Matrix of Root-Mean-Square-Error values of all measurement variables
+  - **nRMSE**
+        Matrix of normalizedRoot-Mean-Square-Error [%] values of all measurement variables
+  - **nRMSE**
+        Matrix of bias values of all measurement variables

 @author: Javier Lopatin